open-ce/open-ce/README.md

 After performing the build using the `open-ce build env` tool, the `open-ce test` tool can be used to either test a package or a collection of packages.
 For more details on `open-ce test`, please see [`doc/README.open_ce_test.md`](doc/README.open_ce_test.md).

-### Creating Docker Image with Open-CE Packages installed
+### Creating Container Image with Open-CE Packages installed

-After performing the build using `open-ce build env`, the `open-ce build image` command can be used to create a runtime docker image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
+After performing the build using `open-ce build env`, the `open-ce build image` command can be used to create a runtime container image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
 For more details on `open-ce build image`, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-image-sub-command).

 ### Contributions